Theeradha Vilaiyattu Pillai: Plot

-One day, thanks to her caring and understanding father Ranganathan, who does not want his daughter to sustain one more love failure, Tejaswini gets to know about Karthik's plans and intentions and confronts him.
+One day, thanks to her caring and understanding father Ranganathan, who does not want his daughter to have another love failure, Tejaswini realizes Karthik's plans and intentions and confronts him.
 Karthik dumps her and continues to romance Jyothi and Priya, while Tejaswini vows to take revenge on him.
-Without revealing her own and Karthik's true identity and intentions, she befriends the other two girls and gives advice to each, how to quicken the progress to get married soon, trying to put Karthik under pressure and blow his cover.
-Soon Jyothi gets to know the truth, wherefore he also rejects Jyothi and settles down with Priya as his future wife, who was responsible for Karthik's change of mind as he has now learnt the value of true love and realizes his mistakes.
+Without revealing her own identity and Karthik's true identity and intentions, she befriends the other two girls.
+She gives them advice on how to speed up the progress of getting married soon, trying to put Karthik under pressure and blow his cover.
+Soon, Jyothi finds out the truth.
+Karthik rejects her and settles down with Priya as his future wife, who was responsible for Karthik's change of mind as he has now learnt the value of true love and realizes his mistakes.

 However, as Jyothi's rowdy brother Anbalazhagan confronts Karthik that he has betrayed Jyothi, Karthik reveals the truth about himself, his intentions, and the other girls to Priya, who was with him.
-Downheartedly, she leaves Karthik, who is being beaten up by Anbalazhagan and his gang.
-Karthik then causes a traffic accident, getting himself tangled and injured in the accident, and gets admitted in a hospital, where Dr. Ramya comes for his treatment.
-He pretends to have lost his memory due to the accident in order to arouse compassion in Priya and also with the intention to change his behavior to be more loyal to Priya, eventually indeed succeeding in his plan as Priya returns and reunites with him.
+Downheartedly, she leaves Karthik, whom Anbalazhagan and his gang beat up.
+Karthik then causes a traffic accident, getting himself tangled and injured in the accident, and gets admitted to a hospital, where Dr. Ramya comes for his treatment.
+He pretends to have lost his memory due to the accident to arouse compassion in Priya and also to change his behavior to be more loyal to Priya, eventually indeed succeeding in his plan as Priya returns and reunites with him.

-The film ends with Karthik breaks the fourth wall the audience about he plans to "live as a new man and love Priya only".
-The film ends with him asking, "You believe me, right?" to the audience, after which his future is left for the audience to predict.
+The film ends with Karthik breaking the fourth wall to the audience, saying that he plans to "live as a new man and love Priya only".
+The film ends with him asking the audience if they believe him, after which his future is left for them to predict.